|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Today we visit Rundale Palace, the most beautiful baroque palace in Latvia, located near the town of Bauska.
 Built in the 18th century, Rundale Palace is an outstanding example of the early work of Italian - Russian architect Francesco Bartolomeo Rastrelli who also designed the famous Winter Palace in St. Petersburg.
 The professionally renovated palace interiors are decorated with authentic 18th century furniture, paintings and china.
 The most impressive are the Golden Hall, the White Hall, and the bedroom of the Duke of Courland, Johan Ernst Biron.
-Returning to Riga (time permitting) we will stop at Jelgava, the former capital of the Duchy of Courland where another magnificent 18th century palace stands - the main palace of the Duke of Courland.
+Returning to Riga we make a stop at The Caunites country house where we will have a demonstration of one of Latvia's most time honoured traditional skills - bread making.

 Day 10: Exploring the Old Town of Riga